About Jacob Molyneux, senior editor/blog editor

 screen-shot-2014-11-05-at-4-39-13-pmWhich types of patients is such a choice appropriate for?
 How much suffering does it involve?
 Are there legal pitfalls of involvement in the VSED process by nurses and physicians?
 We can expect that all of these questions and more will be receiving growing attention in the coming years.

 Late in the article, Span quotes Judith Schwarz, PhD, RN, now clinical coordinator of End of Life Choices New York.
 In 2009, AJN published a CE article, “Stopping Eating and Drinking,” by Schwarz.
 This substantive article centers around a detailed case study.
 “Gertrude,” we learn, has lived a very full life.
-All the things that give her pleasure and a modicum of freedom […]
+All the things that give her pleasure and a modicum of freedom are gradually […]

 The Primary Care Confessions of Traumatized Patients